-1.5.6.1 Assessment Criteria for Master's Thesis
+1.5.6.1 Assessment Criteria for Master's Thesis (for all courses)

 - (1) Formatting - a.
 Are there careless mistakes such as typographical errors and omissions? - b.
 Is the thesis well-structured (chapters)? - c.
-Is there conformity of style (paragraphs, citations, examples, annotations, references) - d.
-Are references in the text and annotations correctly cited?
+Is there conformity of style (paragraphs, citations, examples, annotations, references)

-- (2) Expressions and writing style - a.
+- d.
+Are references in the text and annotations correctly cited? - (2) Expressions and writing style - a.
 Is the writing carefully structured using formal academic language? - b.
 Is the text grammatically correct? - c.
 Are citations and examples written in a language other than the language of the text grammatically correct? - (3) Theme, research question formulations, conclusions - a.
 Is the topic well-argued and based on authoritative references in the literature of the field? - b.
 Are the theme and research questions clearly stated, and are the research questions original? - c.
 Is the framework or background of the research clearly explained? - d.
 Is the conclusion clear and does it correspond to the research questions? - (4) Research methodology and composition - a.
 Is the methodology appropriate and is there originality? - b.
 Are there supporting data or historical references? - c.
 Is the thesis persuasive and logically sound? - d.
 Do citations, examples, charts and graphs match the text? - (5) Academic and practical significance - a.
 Does the thesis present a persuasive outcome? - b.
 Does it present yet-to-be-defined issues? - c.
-Could the thesis be of interest to researchers in other fields? - 1.5.6.2 Assessment Criteria for Master's Research Paper - (1) Formatting - a.
-Are there careless mistakes such as typographical errors and omissions? - b.
-Is the paper well-structured (chapters)? - c.
-Is there conformity of style (paragraphs, citations, examples, annotations, references) - d.
-Are references in the text and annotations correctly cited? - (2) Expressions and writing style - a.
-Is the writing carefully structured using formal academic language? - b.
-Is the text grammatically correct? - c.
-Are citations and examples written in a language other than the language of the text grammatically correct? - (3) Theme, research question formulations, conclusions - a.
-Does the paper reference previous research? - b.
-Are the research questions original? - c.
-Is the subject matter and its significance clearly presented? - (4) Research methodology and composition - a.
-Is the methodology appropriate?
+Could the thesis be of interest to researchers in other fields?

+1.5.6.2 Assessment Criteria for Master's Research Paper (for all courses)